roshbhatia/go-service-template/README.md

 $> curl -k https://localhost:8080/health # use -k because we've issued the SSL cert ourselves!
 $> curl -d '{"EchoStr":"hello world"}' -H 'Content-Type: application/json' -k  https://localhost:8080/echo
 ```

+## TODO

+- Refactoring: Why do we have three seperate loggers?
+Can also provide Errf, Infof, Fatalf, etc. functions for ease of use
+- Fowarding from HTTP to HTTPS should be implemented
+- Basic auth